ronrihoo/whoisusing/README.md

 /usr/local/bin/whoisusing-1.0/whoisusing
 ```

-Find and run the `remove.sh` script.
+From the found directory, run the `remove.sh` script using `sudo`.

 ## Remarks

-In general, `whoisusing` requires a lot of work; although, it does its job as a quick CLI tool.
-There is more to be desired, but it's not bad for a half hour's worth of coding.
+In general, `whoisusing` requires more work, as there is more to be desired.
+However, it does its job as a quick CLI tool.

 ## Contributing

 All pull requests are welcome.